fwangboulder/Project_Linux_Server_Configuration/README.md

     $sudo tail -f /var/log/apache2/error.log

-    check the error. one possible reason is that  you forget the step 3 of "Config and Enable a New Virtual Host" part of this Section.
+    check the error. one possible reason is that  you forget the step 3 of "D. Config and Enable a New Virtual Host" part of this Section.